oztam/dashboards/README.md

 # **VPM Dashboards**

-In this Wiki you will find information on how to use OzTAM's visualisation and Reach & Frequency dashboards for accessing and analysing your Video Player Measurement (VPM) viewing.
+In this Wiki you will find information on how to use OzTAM's VPM visualisation dashboards and the VOZ Reach & Frequency Portal for accessing and analysing your TV or BVOD audience viewing.

 Follow the below links to get started: